 - Filter: It depends on your machine, but this is a critical part to consider.

-How To Pull Perfect Espresso Shot – The Steps
+How To Pull An Espresso Shot

 Now that we have all the basics in place, it is time to make that great shot.
 I will make a step-by-step guide down here and just follow it and adapt whatever you need to adjust.